ruskid/yii2-csv-importer/README.md

                 return $line[1];
             },
-            'unique' => true, //Will filter and import unique values only. can by applied for 1+ attributes 'empty' => false //Will throw exception if csv contains empty values ]
+            'unique' => true, //Will filter and import unique values only. can by applied for 1+ attributes ]
     ],
 ]));